 Pop Tennis vs. Padel: What's the Difference?

-Pop Tennis was created in 2008 by Chris Rudman, a former tennis pro.
-It is a cross between tennis and paddle tennis.
-The court is smaller than a tennis court, measuring 15.24 meters long and 6.09 meters wide.
-The paddles are also smaller and lighter than tennis rackets.
-The balls are low compression tennis balls, and they have a green dot on them.
+Pop Tennis is a cross between tennis and paddle tennis.
+It’s played on a smaller court measuring 15.24 meters long by 6.09 meters wide.
+The paddles are smaller and lighter than standard tennis rackets, and the game uses low-compression tennis balls marked with a green dot.

 Back to blog